major/ibm-edge-2016-notes/doc/source/index.rst

 IBM Edge 2016 Notes
 ===================

 These are notes from the IBM Edge 2016 conference.
-There are probably errors and omissions here. ;)

-*Enjoy! -- Major*
+There are probably errors and omissions here.
+I can only type so fast, and there are certain things that are more interesting to me than others.

-*Licensed CC-BY-SA.*
+License: `Creative Commons CC-BY-SA license <https://creativecommons.org/licenses/by-sa/2.0/>`_

 Monday, September 19th
 ======================